 - In addition, price statements must not mislead by omission, undue emphasis or distortion.
 They must relate to the product or service depicted in the advertisement.

 - Quoted prices must include non-optional taxes, duties, fees and charges that apply to all or most buyers.
 VAT-exclusive pricing is possible if all the people to whom the price claim is clearly targeted do not pay VAT or are able to recover VAT.
 Such VAT-exclusive prices must be accompanied by a prominent statement of the amount or rate of VAT payable.

 - It is not possible to calculate ahead of time taxes, duties, fees and charges.
-For example, because it depends on the consumer’s circumstances.
+For example, it may depend on the consumer’s circumstances.
 It must be stated if the figure is included in the price.

-- If the price of one product or service depends on another, advertisements must make clear the extent of the commitment consumers must make to obtain the advertised price.
+- To obtain the advertised price, advertisements must explain the commitment consumers must make to obtain the advertised product or service.

 - Advertisements must make clear the extent of the commitment consumers must make to take advantage of a “free” offer.
 Advertisements must not describe items as “free” if: